02.00 Character Generation

 Costs at Character Creation

 Each rank in an Advantage or Disadvantage is worth one creation point per number.
 Advantages cost creation points, while Disadvantages give you creation points (or skill dice).
 Thus, a Rank 1 Advantage costs one point or die, while a Rank 4 Disadvantages gives you four points or dice.

 The cost of one rank of the Special Ability is included in parentheses.
 Some Special Abilities, such as Ambidextrous, do not lend themselves to being taken more than once.
 Players may also add Limitations to their Special Abilities, which reduce their effectiveness (and the cost) or Enhancements, which increase their effectiveness (and the cost); these are described at the end of this section.

 In settings where characters with Special Abilities are common, additional ranks of each Special Ability cost one point per rank at character creation.
 In settings where characters with Special Abilities are uncommon, additional ranks of each Special Ability costs the value listed with the Special Ability.

 When using templates or defined limits for attributes and skill dice, players may use skill dice or dice received from Disadvantages to get Advantages and Special Abilities.
 Players in games using character creation point pools may use some of the points in their pool or points gained from Disadvantages to purchase Advantages and Special Abilities.

 A maximum of 10 creation points worth of Disadvantages is recommended for any genre.

 Using the Additional Creation Points

-You may use creation points that you earn from giving your character Disadvantages to buy Advantages (at their rank cost), more skill dice (at a rate of one creation point for each skill die), or more attribute dice (at a rate of four creation points for each attribute die).
+You may use creation points that you earn from giving your character Disadvantages to buy Advantages (at their point cost), more skill dice (at a rate of one creation point for each skill die), or more attribute dice (at a rate of four creation points for each attribute die).